 - SR_COUNTER (per SR configuration).

 If an SR is triggered and there are no other SRs pending corresponding to the same SR configuration, the MAC entity shall set the SR_COUNTER of the corresponding SR configuration to 0.
+If an SR is cancelled, the MAC entity shall stop the sr-ProhibitTimer of the corresponding SR configuration.

 When an SR is triggered, it shall be considered as pending until it is cancelled.
-All pending SR(s) shall be cancelled and each respective sr-ProhibitTimer shall be stopped when a MAC PDU is assembled and this PDU includes a BSR which contains buffer status up to (and including) the last event that triggered a BSR (see subclause 5.4.5), or when the UL grant(s) can accommodate all pending data available for transmission.
+All pending SR(s) shall be cancelled when a MAC PDU is assembled and this PDU includes a BSR which contains buffer status up to (and including) the last event that triggered a BSR (see subclause 5.4.5), or when the UL grant(s) can accommodate all pending data available for transmission.

 Only PUCCH resources on a BWP which is active at the time of SR transmission occasion are considered valid.